gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

     make SGX=1 DEBUG=1

-Using "make SGX=1" in the test or regression directory will automatically generate the enclave signatures (.sig files).
+Using `make SGX=1` in the test or regression directory will automatically generate the enclave signatures (.sig files).

+#### Check out Application Test Cases

+To get the application test cases, run the following command from the root of the source tree:

+    git submodule update --init -- LibOS/shim/test/apps/

+See [Run Applications in Graphene] for the instruction of running each application.

-#### 2.1.3 Run Built-in Examples in Graphene-SGX
+#### Run Built-in Examples in Graphene-SGX

-There are a few built-in examples under LibOS/shim/test/.
+There are a few examples under LibOS/shim/test.
 The "native" folder includes a rich set of C programs and "apps" folder includes a few tested applications, such as GCC, Python, and Apache.

-(1) Build and run a Hello World program with Graphene on SGX
+(1) Build and run `hellowWorld` with Graphene on SGX

-- go to LibOS/shim/test/native, build the enclaves via command:
+- Go to LibOS/shim/test/native, sign all the test programs via command:

       make SGX=1

-  The command will build enclaves for all the programs in the folder
-- Generate the token from aesmd service, via command:
+- Generate launch tokens from the aesmd service, via command:

       make SGX_RUN=1

-- Run Hello World program with Graphene on SGX:
+- Run `helloworld` with Graphene on SGX:

       SGX=1 ./pal_loader helloworld   or  ./pal_loader SGX helloworld

-(2) Build and run python helloworld script in Graphene on SGX
+(2) Build and run the Python helloworld script with Graphene on SGX

-- go to LibOS/shim/test/apps/python, build the enclave:
+- Go to LibOS/shim/test/apps/python and sign the application:

       make SGX=1

-- Generate token:
+- Generate a launch token from the aesmd service, via command:

       make SGX_RUN=1

-- Run python helloworld with Graphene-SGX via:
+- Run the Python helloworld with Graphene-SGX via:

       SGX=1 ./python.manifest.sgx scripts/helloworld.py

-#### 2.1.3 Including Application Test Cases

-To add the application test cases, issue the following command from the root of the source tree:

-    git submodule update --init -- LibOS/shim/test/apps/

-### Run an Application in Graphene
+### Run Applications in Graphene

-Graphene library OS uses PAL as a loader to bootstrap an application in the library OS.
-To start Graphene, PAL will have to be run as an executable, with the name of the program, and a "manifest file" given from the command line.
-Graphene provides three options for specifying the programs and manifest files:
+Graphene library OS uses a PAL as a loader to bootstrap applications in the library OS.
+To start Graphene, the PAL runs as an executable, taking the name of the program, and a manifest file (per-app configuration) as command line arguments.
+Please see [Graphene Manifest Syntax] for more information regarding the manifest files.

+We provide a loader script, `pal_loader`, for the convenience of giving run-time options to the PAL loader.
+Via `pal_loader`, Graphene provides three options for specifying the program and the manifest file:

     option 1: (automatic manifest)
     [PATH_TO_Runtime]/pal_loader [PROGRAM] [ARGUMENTS]...